MaximilianMcC/Captcha/README.md

 - To add an image, have one in your clipboard, then paste it using `ctrl+v`.
 - To change the correct images, select them then press the refresh button in the bottom left of the captcha
 - To copy the captcha to clipboard, press the headphones icon.

+There are more detailed instructions at the bottom of the website.